nmis-group/NMIS-EcoPass/README.md

 `NMIS_Ecopass` is a Python package designed for creating and managing data for digital product passports by [National Manufacturing Institute Scotland](https://www.nmis.scot/) which builds upon work by [Battery Passport](https://thebatterypass.eu/) and [Tractus-X](https://eclipse-tractusx.github.io/).
 It includes data validation and utility functions to streamline the process of handling product-related data.

-"Note: This package is under continuous development, with additional models for 'Remanufacture,' 'MaterialComposition,' and 'AdditionalData' being actively defined and added."
+"Note: This package is under continuous development and will appreciate any contributions to the models."

 ## Features

 - Define a structured DPP model using Pydantic.
-- Validate and manipulate metadata objects easily.
+- Validate and manipulate objects easily.
-- Utility functions for common operations such as creating, updating, and validating metadata.
+- Utility functions for common operations such as creating industrial QR codes based on ISO 61406.
 - Comprehensive models for material composition, remanufacturing, and circularity tracking.
 - Carbon footprint tracking across product lifecycle stages.